dhruvgupta-14/research-intern/Cultural/info.md

 ## Known issues

-1. **`ncert_qa.jsonl` is a rebuild, not the set the labels were drawn from.**
-   The 946-row curated file was lost in the folder restructure and is not reconstructible - its cut was made row by row, not by rule.
-What is here is a 939-row equivalent from a stated rule: keep the six humanities families (`english_lit` 318, `hindi_lit` 286, `civics` 129, `geography` 108, `history` 60, `economics` 38), drop everything else.
-The 2061 dropped rows
-   - 1623 maths/science plus 438 physics and chemistry - are in
-   `ncert_qa_removed_rows.jsonl`, and the full 3000-row file is kept as `ncert_qa.jsonl.bak`.
-2. **The Odia heritage split is 95/95 Hard and carries no signal.** It is scored on exact match against a cloze gold, so a model that produces the right fact in a different surface form is marked wrong; not one of the 95 rows was solved by all three models.
+1. **The Odia heritage split is 95/95 Hard and carries no signal.** It is scored on exact match against a cloze gold, so a model that produces the right fact in a different surface form is marked wrong; not one of the 95 rows was solved by all three models.
 This is the same class of failure as